Social Planning Instrument

 The Social planning instrument (Output O.T2.1) consists of two parts:

-1. A questionnaire with nine fields of action is available for registered users in the form of a user-friendly online tool (Deliverable D.T2.3.1).
+1. A questionnaire with nine fields of action is available for registered users in the form of a user-friendly online tool (Deliverable D.T2.3.1, for registered users only).
 Besides statistical key figures and data, the services and offers within the municipality will be registered in this online tool.
 The nine fields of action are as follows: administration, information and public relations / participation and active citizenship / living and housing / education and training / employment / health, healthcare and care / mobility and local supply / culture and leisure / immigration, integration.

 2. A handbook (Deliverable D.T2.2.1) contains information about the use of the online tool, the questionnaire and implementation of the whole process.
 The social planning handbook is a manual for using the SPI.
 It contains the description of the process, questionnaire and a technical advice on how to use the online tool.
 The current version of the handbook is a draft, because it will be continually reviewed and adapted on the basis of feedback from the process consultants and the pilots throughout the whole project.